Demonstration of high-impedance superconducting NbRe Dayem bridges

 calculated with the measured parameters for $R_N$ and $T_c$.
 In Eq.\ref{eq2b}, $\delta=\sqrt{\Delta(T)^2\text{cos}^2(\phi/2)+\omega^2}$, $\omega=\pi k_BT(2n+1)$ are the Matsubara frequencies, $k_B$ is the Boltzmann constant, $\phi$ is the phase difference across the weak-link, and $\Delta(T)=1.764k_B T_c^{exp}\textrm{tanh}[1.74\sqrt{T_c^{exp}/T-1}]$ is the formula used for the temperature dependence of the superconductive gap.
 It is worth noting that it was not possible to obtain a reasonable agreement between the KO1 model and the experimental data, thereby confirming that the length of the wire is much greater than the superconducting coherence length, i.e., $L\gg\xi$.
-We note, indeed, that the KO1 model holds for $L\ll\xi$ \cite{golubov2004}.
+We note, indeed, that the KO1 model holds for $L\ll\xi$ \cite{golubov2004} and here it was used to demonstrate the \textit{non-strictly-Josephson} nature of these DBs.
 On the other hand, the Bardeen formula fits well the experimental data over the full temperature range, yielding a coefficient of determination ${\cal R}^2 > 0.99$.
 This highlights the BCS nature of the NbRe thin films.

 Figure \ref{fig4}(a) shows several \textit{I-V} curves measured at 2K for increasing values of the external perpendicular-to-plane magnetic field for a device with composition \textit{B}.
 The full trend of the switching and retrapping currents as a function of the magnetic field is highlighed in Fig.\ref{fig4}(b).
 Up to $2$T (i.e., the maximum magnetic field that our magnet could support), the NbRe DB still shows a sizable switching current of the order of $\sim 6\mu$A. This suggests that NbRe has a perpendicular-to-plane critical magnetic field at least comparable to other high-kinetic inductance superconductors \cite{suzuki1987,kakhaki2023}.
-We emphasize that the robustness of this material to magnetic fields makes it an optimal candidate for experimental situations and applications where high magnetic fluxes cannot be avoided or are even required such as \textit{e. g.}, quantum Hall experiment in hybrid platforms \cite{rickhaus2012}.
+We emphasize that the robustness of this material to magnetic fields makes it an optimal candidate for experimental situations and applications where high magnetic fluxes cannot be avoided or are even required such as \textit{e. g.}, quantum Hall experiments in hybrid platforms \cite{rickhaus2012}.

 Figure \ref{fig4}(c) shows the kinetic inductance per square ($L_K^\square$) calculated within the BCS theory for a superconducting stripe (indeed in our devices we have $W > 10 \xi$) \cite{annunziata2010}